Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon/adobe-analytics-streaming-media-and-project-griffon.md

 Once data is processed in Analytics, post-processed status and data, such as media time spent and total pause duration, are also available in the event detail view.

-## Using Project Griffon for Adobe Analytics for Streaming Media
+## Using Adobe Experience Platform Assurance for Adobe Analytics for Streaming Media

 After you have connected and [set up](../set-up-project-griffon.md) your app for Adobe Analytics, you are ready to configure it for Streaming Media Analytics.
 At the bottom of the left panel, click **Configure** to add the Media Analytics Events view and **Save** it.